-There are a number of reasons why your iPhone might be having issues with charging.
-We've got a comprehensive guide to how to troubleshoot charging problems.
+There are several reasons why your iPhone might be having issues with charging.
+We've got a comprehensive guide on how to troubleshoot charging problems.
 You might have a bad cable or need to restore your software.
 You might even need to replace your charging port.
-Sometimes, though, the only problem with your charging port is that it is hella dirty.
+Sometimes, though, the only problem with your charging port is that it's hella dirty.

-My experience: My significant other was having trouble getting his iPhone to charge properly.
+My experience: I was having trouble getting my iPhone to charge properly.
 It would charge or uncharge randomly, and sometimes not at all.
-After determining that the issue was not a faulty cable.
-We went straight for the cleaning supplies.
+After determining that the issue was not a faulty cable, I went straight for the cleaning supplies.

-His port was really packed with pocket lint.
-It had gathered dirt and debris over time, and he would push it against the back of the port every time he plugged in his charging cable.
-Eventually, there was a small wall of dirt that kept the charging cable from properly engaging with the pins inside the port.
+My port was really packed with pocket lint.
+It had gathered dirt and debris over time, and I would push it against the back of the port every time I plugged in his charging cable.
+Eventually, a small wall of dirt kept the charging cable from properly engaging with the pins inside the port.
 Hence, the charging issues.

 Lesson learned: Before you spend a lot of time and money troubleshooting hardware or software charging issues, try cleaning the lint and gunk out of your port.
 There's a chance that you have everything you need right at home to clean it out.